Whatsapp Icon

 5. Acute immune hemolytic reaction- An acute hemolytic reaction is the most serious type of transfusion reaction.
 It happens when the donor and patient blood types do not match.
 The patients antibodies attack the transfused red blood cells, causing them to break open (hemolyze) and release harmful substances into the bloodstream.
 Patients may have chills, fever, chest and lower back pain, and nausea.
 The kidneys may be badly damaged, and dialysis may be needed.
 A hemolytic reaction can be deadly if the transfusion is not stopped as soon as the reaction starts.

 6. Infections: Blood transfusions can transmit infections caused by bacteria, viruses, and parasites.
 Testing units of blood for infection and asking questions to learn about donor risks has made the blood supply very safe.
-Still, no test or set of questions is 100% accurate. blood gets contaminated with tiny amounts of skin bacteria during donation.
+Still, no test or set of questions is 100% accurate.
+Blood gets contaminated with tiny amounts of skin bacteria during donation.

 Related Articles

-If you haven't found what you were looking for, we're here to help.
-Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for anything you might need.
+We're here to help you.
+Contact ZenOnco.io at [email protected] or call +91 99 3070 9000 for any assistance